Femicide in Latin America: Femicide after being legally distinguished in Mexico

 Femicide in Mexico is an issue that is prevalent, yet difficult to address with the legal system because it has proven inefficient at reducing the incidence of it.
 There was a 135% increase in the number of femicide victims from 2015 to 2021. despite legal efforts of the Mexican government to address the issue.
 The first reliably documented case of femicide in Mexico goes back to January 1993, with the murder of Alma Chavira Farel.

 Femicide was distinguished as its own crime under federal Mexican law on June 14, 2012.
 It would not be until 2015, three years after femicide was distinguished under Mexican Penal Code, that the Mexican Supreme Court would establish that each violent murder of a woman would be investigated as a femicide, until there is evidence to show otherwise.
 Between 2012 and 2017, there were 12,796 homicide victims that were female.
 However, only 22% of the investigations around these crimes began with the suspicion of femicide.
-70% of the victims were murdered in a public sphere.
+70% of the victims were murdered in the public sphere.
 Around 40% of these cases had victims between the ages of 21 and 30.
 According to ONU Mujeres, case numbers decreased from 2012 to 2015 and increased from 2015 to 2017.
 In fact, according to the "Secretariado Ejecutivo del Sistema Nacional de Seguridad Pública" (SESNSP, translates to "Executive Secretariat of the National Public Security System"), both femicides and the homicide against women has been increasing since 2015.
 Since the start of 2021 to May 2021, femicide cases rose by 7.1%, which makes up for 423 women.

 Ciudad Juarez, Chihuahua

 Femicide occurs throughout Mexico, but there was also a case in Ciudad Juarez, of a concentration of women being found who were victims of femicide.
 Femicide in Ciudad Juarez has promulgated femicide into Mexican political discussion since 1993.
 Of the 442 homicides against women that occurred between 1993 and 2005, a majority of the victims were between the age of 10 and 29 (54.1%).
 Additionally, 26.5% of these victims were below the age of 18.
 1995 saw the most homicides throughout this time with 49 women killed.
 Of the 442 women killed, 301 have been femicides, where 126 were committed by an intimate partner, 150 were committed by men who clearly used misogyny or sexism and sexually or physically abused the victim, and 25 were killed doing a "stigmatized" occupation like sex work.

 Of the women that died due to intimate-partner violence, reasons included jealousy and an argument, or in some cases there were no causes reported.
-In the cases where a minor was murdered, reasons included punishment for crying, general abuse, or without known motive.
+In cases where a minor was murdered, reasons included punishment for crying, general abuse, or without a known motive.
 Of the women killed doing a stigmatized occupation, 5 victims were killed because of relationship problems, 4 were killed so the perpetrator could avoid paying, and 11 were killed with no conclusive motivation.
 Out of 38 systemic femicides, victims were killed out of jealousy, intoxication, or no conclusive motivation.